antonvh/LMS-uart-esp/Libraries/UartRemote/MicroPython/README.md

 | `s` | string[] | one per char
 | `r` | raw bytes | one per byte

+#### Special format strings for other encoding types
+- `repr`: use for a pickle-like serialized string encoding/decoding
+- `raw` : skip encoding altogether and just pas one raw byte string.

 The Slave acknowledges a command by sending back an acknowledge command, where the string `ack` is appended to the command, and return values of the function being called are sent back.
 When an error occurs, the `<cmd>` that is sent back, contains `error`.

 When the Format string `f` is a single character, and the data is a list, each element of the list will be encoded using the specified Format character.
 The format field can also consist of multiple Format characters, for example

 ```call('special','3bs1fr',1,2,3,"text",1.3,b'raw bytes here')```.

 # Example application
 ## Slave code